SoftInstigate/restheart-website/get.md

 ## Run RESTHeart

-By default, RESTHeart will look for a __running MongoDB__ instance on `localhost`, port `27017`.
+By default, RESTHeart is configured to look for a **running MongoDB** instance on `localhost`, port `27017`.

-RESTHeart is distributed as a Java executable, it needs at least a Java 11 Runtime.
+-   RESTHeart needs at least the **Java 11 Runtime Environment**.
+It won't even start with older versions of Java.

 Within the `restheart/` folder, execute the following command:

 ```bash
 $ java -jar restheart.jar etc/restheart.yml -e etc/default.properties
 ```

+## Check it works

-To check that RESTHeart is up and running, open the URL [http://localhost:8080/ping](http://localhost:8080/ping), you should see the message: "Greetings from RESTHeart!".
+To check that RESTHeart is up and running, open the URL [http://localhost:8080/ping](http://localhost:8080/ping).
+You will see the message:

+> Greetings from RESTHeart!

-Alternatively, use a command line HTTP client like [curl](https://curl.haxx.se) and [httpie](https://httpie.org) or a API client like [Postman](https://www.postman.com).
+Alternatively, you can open the above URL using a command line HTTP client like [curl](https://curl.haxx.se) and [httpie](https://httpie.org) or a API client like [Postman](https://www.postman.com).

 ## Run with Docker

-If you prefer to run containers, RESTHeart is also distributed as a [public Docker image](https://hub.docker.com/r/softinstigate/restheart).
+If you prefer to run with containers, RESTHeart is also distributed as a [public Docker image](https://hub.docker.com/r/softinstigate/restheart).
+In this case you don't need to install Java, it is already packaged in the Docker image.

+> With `docker-compose` you can run both RESTHeart and a dedicated MongoDB instance with a single command!

 ```bash
 # 1 - create a new directory